Mahaan (2022 film): Plot

-Enraged, Gandhi insults Dada and Nachi, to which Dada reacts grotesquely to the remarks.
-Later, Gandhi forms a plan and tells that Nachi was also kidnapped by Gnanam and gets Dada to visit Gnanam and kill him.
-It is revealed that Nachi was not kidnapped and that she is given a bhang laddu by Manickam to put her into deep sleep.
-Dada visits Gnanam and kills him, while on the phone with Gandhi.
-Gandhi reveals that he has destroyed all the liquor in his house and signed all of his wealth to an NGO that helps people recover from addiction and shut down all the factories.
-However, Gandhi also tells Dada that Nachi was never kidnapped, but that he used this opportunity to get Dada arrested and teach him that: in life, everything has to be balanced and there should not be an extreme of anything.
-With that, Gandhi tells him that he has become a Mahaan.
+Gandhi plans to kill Gnanam, and he convinces Dada to do the deed as his son, but it is revealed that Nachi was not kidnapped but given a bhang ball by Manickam to put her into a deep sleep.
+Dada visits Gnanam and kills him while on the phone with Gandhi.
+Gandhi reveals that he destroyed all the liquor in his house, signed all of his wealth to an NGO, and shuttered the factories.
+He also tells Dada that he used this opportunity to have Dada arrested and teach him the importance of balance in life, stating that Gandhi himself believed that having a lack of freedom to make mistakes means that you have no real freedom.
+He proclaims that he has finally become a "Mahaan".
+Both men drink a glass of Sooraa and throw them away in frustration.